ClickHouse/ClickHouse/docs/en/sql-reference/functions/logical-functions.md

 ## and {#and-and-operator}

-Calculates the result of logical conjunction between two or more values.
+Calculates the result of the logical conjunction between two or more values.
 Corresponds to [Logical AND Operator](../../sql-reference/operators/index.md#logical-and-operator).

 **Syntax**